intale/ar_trx_retry_issue/README.md

 That is it.
 By quickly inspecting the code, I concluded that it comes from the ActiveRecord(not from pg gem).
 It is there a statements are prepared and finally executed with `ActiveRecord::ConnectionAdapters::PostgreSQLAdapter#exec_query`.
-Of source `#exec_query` itself is not a source of a problem - I didn't try to dig deeper.
+Of course `#exec_query` itself is not a source of a problem - I didn't try to dig deeper.
 Ideas/suggestions/notices are welcome.